klaytn/klaytn-cypress-setup-workshop/content/50_start_services/40_check_monitoring_dashboard.md

 _https://docs.klaytn.foundation/node/core-cell/installation-guide/testing-the-core-cell#kcn-console-kpn-console_
 {{< line_break >}}

-#### If your nodes are shown and CN/PN Inter Connections looks 2 in this dashboard, everything is configured normally.
+1. If your CN/PN Inter Connections looks 2 and blockNumber increases correctly in this dashboard, everything is configured normally.
-#### Please send a message to Klaytn DevOps by Slack channel #cco_7th_batch.
+2. If you complete all the previous steps, please send a message to Klaytn DevOps by Slack channel #cco_7th_batch.
 {{< line_break >}}